Kronuz/Xapiand/README.md

 #### Requirements

-Xapiand is written in C++14, it makes use of libpcre and libev (both of which are included in the codebase).
+Xapiand is written in C++14, it makes use of libev (which is included in the codebase).
 The only external dependencies for building it are:

 * Clang or GCC
-* automake
-* autoconf
-* libtools
 * pkg-config
+* CMake
 * libpthread (internally used by the Standard C++ thread library)
-* xapian-core v1.3+ (With patches by Kronuz applied, see https://github.com/Kronuz/xapian)
+* xapian-core v1.4+ (With patches by Kronuz applied, see https://github.com/Kronuz/xapian)

 #### Building from Source (GitHub)